nberlette/vector_dbc/README.md

 * Comparation of two DBCs
 * Some OPTIONS can be auto detected, e.g. OPTION_USE_CPP11_REGEX or OPTION_USE_CPP11_ENUM_CLASS.
 Results should be placed in config.h.
 * cmake target for code beautifier: Astyle or Uncrustify (add_custom_command)?
-* Keep order of NS_ (new symbols)?
-Data access performance is probably not necessary here.

 # Missing test coverage